dharatuvar/dharatuvar-Free-Color-Picker-Online/README.md

 # Free Color Picker Online

-Meetanshi’s ***[Free Color Picker Online](https://meetanshi.com/color-picker)*** is a tool that allows users to select and save colors from the web.
+Meetanshi’s ***[Color Picker](https://meetanshi.com/color-picker)*** is a tool that allows users to select and save colors from the web.
 With a color picker, users can easily find the exact color they need for a project or design.
 These tools are especially useful for graphic designers, web developers, and anyone who works with color on a regular basis.

 There are many free color pickers available online.
 Some of these tools are Meetanshi’s websites, while others are built into image editors or design tools.
 To use a color picker, simply hover your mouse over the color you want to select, and the color picker will display the RGB or HEX code for that color.
 You can then copy and paste this code into your project or design software.

-## Benefits of Using Meetanshi’s Free Color Picker Online : -
+## Benefit's of Using Meetanshi’s Free Color Picker Online : -

 * Color pickers can be used from anywhere, at any time, as long as you have access to the internet.
 *  Quickly and easily select colors from any source, eliminating the need for manual color selection.